How long does it take your lungs to heal from vaping?

 Not sure if you’re ready to quit vaping?
 Worried about finding it difficult?

-Vaping liquid contains many harmful chemicals and when heated more are created and are then inhaled.
+Vaping juices contains many harmful chemicals and when heated more are created and are then inhaled.
+Vaping can also put users at greater risk of cardiovascular diseases, such as heart attacks or strokes.

 This page will discuss the effects that vaping has on the lungs to give you additional information to help you to quit vaping.